10 Places in Singapore That Need to Have Apple Pay Now

 News flash: You no longer have to hold an American Express card to enjoy the perks of Apple Pay.
 Now, you can get in on all the mobile payment fun because the mobile payment system has now been extended to include POSB, DBS Bank, OCBC Bank, United Overseas Bank (UOB) and Standard Chartered Bank.

-Lugging our massive wallets out the house would soon become something of irrelevance, and we won’t have to call our friends/dates bluff if they ‘forgot’ to bring their wallets to the restaurant.
+Lugging our massive wallets out the house would soon become something of irrelevance, and we won’t have to call our friends' or dates' bluff if they ‘forgot’ to bring their wallets to the restaurant.

 With Zouk moving to its new premise at Clarke Quay, this party central is repositioned as the complete one-stop shop for your clubbing needs.
 What would be even more complete is if the major clubs were to ditch the traditional cover charge ticketing in favour of Apple Pay.
 Leave your barang, stresses of life and pocket change at the door.
 All you need for your Friday nights is your iPhone.
 Tap your way in to the dancefloor, tap the bar in exchange for a vodka mix and then tap your feet away.